devtron-labs/devtron/docs/user-guide/resource-watcher.md

 1. Create a watcher named 'Live Stream Scaling Alert'.
 2. Monitor updates to HPA resource in the application's namespace.
-3. When `currentReplicas` count reaches `MaxReplicas`, trigger a job that contains the script to increase the replica count.
+3. When `currentReplicas` count reaches `maxReplicas`, trigger a job that contains the script to increase the replica count.

 ### Pod Health Monitoring